Shine Group: History

 Shine was founded in 2001 by Elisabeth Murdoch following her departure from BSkyB the previous year.

-In 2006, Shine Group acquired Kudos, Princess Productions and Dragonfly to create the Shine Group, although they still operate as four separate entities.
+In December 2006, Shine Productions announced that they're in advanced negotiations to acquire three British production companies Kudos, Princess Productions and Firefly Film & Television (now Dragonfly) to create a single British production powerhouse group with the three production companies will retain their brands and operate as four separate entities after the merger is completed.